How we increased our Nonprofit AdWords click-through rate 11 fold.

-1. And, knowing what we know now, we could have done this much faster.
+1. And, knowing what we know now, we could increase AdWords CTR much faster.

 2. And, knowing what we know now, our click-through rate continues to rise.

-However, about a year ago I began reading articles that made me begin to wonder: "So what good is this doing?"
+However, about 18 months ago I began to wonder: "So what good is this doing?"
 "What are we getting out of this?"
 "What are our goals for our AdWords grant program?"

 We sat down and had a few heart-to-heart discussions and realized that our AdWords goals as a nonprofit should be to increase donations, grow our mailing list, find more volunteers, and connect with more people who would like to participate in training programs.